Niki Lauda: Death and legacy

-On 20 May 2019, Lauda died in his sleep, aged 70, at the University Hospital of Zürich, where he had been undergoing dialysis treatment for kidney problems.
-He had experienced a period of ill health, exacerbated by his lung injuries from the 1976 accident.
-He had undergone a double lung transplant the previous year, in addition to two kidney transplants in years previous.
-A statement issued on behalf of his family reported that he had died peacefully, surrounded by family members.
+On 20 May 2019, Lauda died in his sleep aged 70 at the University Hospital of Zürich where he had been undergoing kidney dialysis.
+He had experienced a period of ill health exacerbated by his lung injuries from the 1976 accident.
+He had a double lung transplant the previous year, and kidney transplants in 1997 and 2005.

-Various current and former drivers and teams paid tributes on social media and during the Wednesday press conference session before the 2019 Monaco Grand Prix.
+At the 2019 Monaco Grand Prix, current and former drivers and teams paid tributes on social media and during the pre-race Wednesday press conference.
 A moment of silence was held before the race.
-Throughout the weekend, fans and drivers were encouraged to wear red caps in his honour, with the Mercedes team painting their halo device red with a sticker stating "Niki we miss you" instead of their usual silver scheme.
-His funeral, at St. Stephen's Cathedral in Vienna, was attended by many prominent Formula One figures (including Gerhard Berger, Jackie Stewart, Alain Prost, Nelson Piquet, Jean Alesi, Sebastian Vettel, Lewis Hamilton, David Coulthard, Nico Rosberg, Valtteri Bottas, René and Hans Binder and René Rast), Arnold Schwarzenegger and many Austrian politicians, including Alexander Van der Bellen.
-Lauda asked to be buried wearing his Ferrari racing suit from 1974-1977.
-He was buried in a Heiligenstädter Friedhof.
+Throughout the weekend, fans and drivers wore red caps in his honour, with the Mercedes team painting their halo device red with the message "Niki we miss you" instead of their usual silver scheme.
+The Haas VF-19's shark-fin engine cover was painted red with Lauda's name and the years of his birth and death.
+Lewis Hamilton and Sebastian Vettel wore helmets in Lauda's honour, and when Hamilton won the race he dedicated it to Lauda.

+His funeral at St. Stephen's Cathedral in Vienna was attended by prominent Formula One figures, including Gerhard Berger, Jackie Stewart, Alain Prost, Nelson Piquet, Jean Alesi, Lewis Hamilton, David Coulthard, Nico Rosberg, Valtteri Bottas, René and Hans Binder, and René Rast.
+Arnold Schwarzenegger and Austrian politicians, including Alexander Van der Bellen, also attended.
+In accordance with his wishes, Lauda was buried in Heiligenstädter Friedhof, wearing the Ferrari racing suit he wore from 1974 to 1977.
-The Haas VF-19's mini shark fin section of the engine cover (the top) was painted red with Lauda's name and his years of birth and death.
-Both Lewis Hamilton and Sebastian Vettel wore special helmets in remembrance.

-Lauda is widely considered to be one of the greatest Formula One drivers of all time.